Adversities are inevitable.

 “In the midst of hard times, it’s easy to look around and see a bunch of people who seem to be doing just fine.
 But they’re not.
 We’re all struggling in our own way.
 And if we could just be brave enough to open up about it, and talk to each other, we’d realize that we are not alone in feeling lost and alone.”

 No matter how hard or painful you feel about your situation, remember you’re not the only one struggling.
 There are billions of people experiencing adversities.
-So if you feel like lost, ask for help.
+Ask for help if you feel lost.
 Call a friend.
-Or find like-minded individuals.
+Find like-minded individuals.
 Don’t be shy.
 We’re all humans.

 2. Only deal with the present.
 Stay focused.